Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Background

-In this paper, we will study how the attacks and defense mechanisms can impact the quality of the FL process.
-To that end, we need to alter three components of the basic FL procedure: aggregator, local model (update), and local dataset, which are shown as green boxes in Figure \ref{fl_flow}.
+In this paper, we will study how the attacks/faults and defenses can impact the quality of the FL process.
+To that end, we need to alter three components of the basic FL procedure: aggregator, local model (update), and local dataset, shown as green boxes in Figure \ref{fl_flow}.
 The first component is where we implement the defense techniques, and the other two are where attacks and faults are implemented.